ropensci/PFW/README.md

 To cite `PFW` in publications, use:

 > Maron, M. W. (2025).
-PFW: Tools for Filtering and Processing Data from
+PFW: Filtering and Processing Data from Project
-> Project FeederWatch.
+> FeederWatch.
 > R package version 0.1.0. <https://github.com/ropensci/PFW>

 You can also run